 Around 59,000 free plugins are available right now in the WordPress.org plugin directory.
 Thousands more are available from third-party websites like Github.

-On top of that, there are also thousands of premium WordPress plugins that individual developers and companies like ourselves sell.
+In addition, thousands of premium WordPress plugins are sold by individual developers and companies like ours.

 In 2003, WordPress started as a simple tool to help you start a blog.
-Over the years, it has evolved into a powerful content management system and application framework, thanks mostly to plugins.
+Over the years, we have seen it evolve into a powerful content management system and application framework, thanks mostly to plugins.

 What Can WordPress Plugins Do?